atom/atom/docs/rfcs/001-updateable-bundled-packages.md

 Any bundled Atom package can opt in to new updates released via `apm` by adding `"coreUpdateable": true` to its `package.json` file.
 This causes `apm` to consider it as part of the list of packages it checks for updates.
 If a community (non-bundled) package sets this field to `true` or `false` it will be ignored as it's only relevant to bundled packages.

-`apm` includes each updatable bundled package in its list of.
-The user is notified of new updates to the package so long as the update supports the engine version of their current Atom build.
+Atom shows update notifications for updateable bundled packages whenever they are available so long as those updates support the engine version of the current Atom build.
+Bundled package updates can also be found and installed in the Settings view's *Updates* tab.

 The `dalek` package is aware of the new "updateable" metadata and excludes updated bundled packages from its deprecation warnings.